MacKentoch/easyFormGenerator/README.md

 ______

-###Easy form viewer : production ready
+###Easy form viewer: production ready

 `Easy form viewer` is a directive which helps you using your created forms
-- when you saved your form you saved `edaFieldsModel` : easy form generator fields model
+- when you saved your form you saved `edaFieldsModel`: easy form generator fields model
-- just bind it to easy form viewer directive, then it will render (*without all unecessary decoration — generator useful only —*) :
+- just bind it to easy form viewer directive, then it will render (*without all unecessary decoration — generator useful only —*):
 ![preview](https://cdn.rawgit.com/MacKentoch/easyFormGenerator/master/easyFormViewerPreview.png)

 ______